-- a) The student must have no course grades of "incomplete" (or "NR") on their record. - b) The 1-credit ethics course requirement (MP701) must be completed. - 7.
-At least two weeks before the preliminary exam, deliver the prospectus to the Prelim Committee.
-The student needs to send the Educational Programs Coordinator an electronic copy of their prospectus. - 8.
-The day of the preliminary exam, take the warrant to the exam; after passing the exam, have it signed by all examining committee members.
-The candidate will upload an electronic version with all signatures to the Education Portal and also email the electronic version to the Educational Programs Coordinator before submitting the original warrant to the Graduate School.
+- a) The student must have no course grades of "incomplete" (or "NR") on their record. - b) The 1-credit ethics course requirement (MP701) must be completed.

+- 7. At least two weeks before the preliminary exam, deliver the prospectus to the Prelim Committee by uploading it to the Medical Physics department portal. - 8.
+The day of the preliminary exam, the Educational Programs Coordinator will send the warrant to the committee for e-signatures, Once it is signed, the Educational Programs Coordinator will submit it to the Graduate School.